 Have a look at this gallery of photos, all supplied by Barrie C Woods.

 Documenting Railway Line Electrification – completed May/Spring 2018

-Many thanks to regular reader and transport enthusiast Barrie C. Woods for this article and the photos about the electrification of the Blackpool line
+Many thanks to Visit Fylde Coast Contributor and transport enthusiast Barrie C. Woods for this article and photos during the electrification of the Blackpool railway line.

-Network Rail have taken possession of the line between Preston and Blackpool North for ten weekends, with ‘bustitution’ being the necessary alternative for rail travellers.
+Network Rail took possession of the line between Preston and Blackpool North for ten weekends, with ‘bustitution’ being the necessary alternative for rail travellers.